tmswfrk/bicycle-water-cooler/content/travel/France/Col_de_Turini/index.md

 Perhaps it wasn't the greatest driving road in the world, but it was a pretty incredible road for cycling!

 ## Getting There
-If you're staying in Nice or near the coast, you'll find that this col is quite a journey to reach, as the most popular approach to the top appears to be from the town of [Sospel](https://goo.gl/maps/mJ5Xz5sypYGUCaJr7).
+If you're staying in Nice or near the coast, you'll find that this col is quite a journey to reach, as the most popular approach to the top appears to be from the town of {{< link text="Sospel" url="https://goo.gl/maps/mJ5Xz5sypYGUCaJr7" >}}.
 It's a popular addition to an epic day out on the bike if you're already tackling the great [Col de Braus]({{< ref "/travel/France/Col_de_Braus/index.md" >}}), as it's nearby.
-This is actually a popular shop ride that Cafe du Cycliste has in their [Nice Rider's Guide](https://www.cafeducycliste.com/en_us/la-gazette/where-to-ride-from-nice-braus-turini/).
+This is actually a popular shop ride that Cafe du Cycliste has in their {{< link text="Nice Rider's Guide" url="https://www.cafeducycliste.com/en_us/la-gazette/where-to-ride-from-nice-braus-turini/" >}}.

 Just remember to fuel up in town, as the climb itself is quite long!
 "Long" being 24 kilometers long!